How to Make Honey Mead: One Gallon Honey Mead Recipe

 Store the carboy in a cool dark place to complete the first fermentation stage.

-You will want to check on it daily to ensure that there aren't any leaks.
+You will want to frequently check it to ensure that there aren't any leaks.

 After 4-6 weeks, you can begin "racking" or siphoning the mixture into a second container leaving the sediment at the bottom of the first container.